DePubliekeZaak/EITI-Dashboard/README.md

 The codebase can be seen as a wrapper around d3.js, with added functionality based on best practices and other lessons learned over the years.
 These learnings mainly involve accessibility for the visually impaired, as well as a large group of people whom prefer to read numbers in tables rather than interprete graphs.
 When you are reading this there is a good chance that you like or love (making) beautiful and complex graphs.
 The hard truth is that few people do.
-Communicating data is only partly about graphs.

 There is a consistency implemented whereby each (group of) graph(s), corresponds to a single data table (also downloadable) and a set of definitions exlaining all parameters, and ideally a single endpoint queriable in a swagger interface.
 I have learned this helps me focus on message.